Escobar Rebellion: Air war

 On the rebel side, General Escobar hired a number of American pilots for $1,000 a week, including Art J. Smith, Pete Stanley, Jack O'Brien, Patrick Murphy and Robert H. Polk, one of two professional revolution followers who made a career of "revolution hopping" across Latin America.
 Later on these five men were joined by Phil Mohun, another experienced combat veteran that deserted the federal air force to join the revolution and who would eventually emerge as a key member of the rebel air force, which was aptly named the "Yankee Doodle Escadrille".
 Overall command of the Yankee Doodle Escadrille was given to General Gustavo Salinas, a cultured man who was educated and learned to fly in the United States and who was a veteran of some of the other the Mexican revolutions of the 1920s.
 The rebel air force consisted of just ten aircraft, all civilian types converted for military use, except for one captured "Corsair".
 Most were purchased in Arizona and illegally flown into Mexico from airports in Tucson and Phoenix, Arizona.
 Relying on small arms like the Thompson sub-machine gun and improvised bombs for armaments, the Yankee Doodle Escadrille was ill-suited for all combat roles, but would unhesitatingly attack federal aircraft or bomb enemy troop concentrations, scoring a few victories.

 One of the first major engagements involving the Yankee Doodle Escadrille was the Battle of Jiménez, which began on March 30 and ended five days later when federal forces took control of the area.
 During the fighting, seven rebel aircraft faced an unknown number of federal "Corsair" biplanes, resulting in the loss of two rebel aircraft and the capture of a "Corsair" from the federals.
-The capture of the "Corsair" occurred when Lieutenant Colonel Roberto Fierro approached the rebel lines at Jimenez to drop a few bombs and some propaganda leaflets, which urged the rebels to give up.
+The capture of the "Corsair" occurred when Lieutenant Colonel Roberto Fierro approached the rebel lines at Jiménez to drop a few bombs and some propaganda leaflets, which urged the rebels to give up.
 As Fierro approached the city, Phil Mohun and Robert Polk took off in their vintage biplanes to challenge the enemy.
 Just as Mohun moved in to open fire, rebel ground forces opened up as well.
 One bullet struck the plane's carburetor, forcing Fierro to make a sudden emergency landing in enemy territory.
 Taking the machine gun, Fierro and his observer, a Lieutenant Valle, set off into the surrounding hills, just ahead of a unit of rebel cavalry sent after them.
 Mohun took credit for the victory and he repaired the captured "Corsair" for his own use.